Cisplatin/Snippets/euler/README.md

 algorithm and the coding style of the following (Python):

 Problem 70 - Totient Permutation
-Problem 74 - Digit Factorial Chains
+Problem 86 - Cuboid Routes
 Problem 92 - Square Digit Chains